irodori irodori

 level level

-Irodori is based on the “JF Can-do for Life in Japan”
+Irodori is based on the “JF Can-do for Life in Japan” and other materials

 The Japan Foundation’s “JF Can-do for Life in Japan” were announced in 2019.
-These “Can-dos” describe fundamental Japanese communication skills that non-native Japanese speakers who come to Japan as “Specified Skilled Workers” will need in everyday situations in Japan.
-Irodori has established objectives based on these Can-dos, so by using this textbook, you can learn fundamental communication skills for daily life in Japan.
+These “Can-dos” (A1–A2) describe fundamental Japanese communication skills that non-native Japanese speakers who come to Japan as “Specified Skilled Workers” will need in everyday situations in Japan.
+Irodori has established objectives based on these Can-dos, so by using this textbook, you can learn communication skills for daily life in Japan.
 Irodori can also be used for studying before coming to Japan or for preparing for the Japan Foundation Test for Basic Japanese (JFT-Basic), which measures these communication abilities.

 Irodori builds practical Japanese skills with plenty of audio and authentic materials